Take a Mini Retreat

 Schedule It – Set a specific time.
 Make childcare arrangements if needed.
 Block off time on your calendar.
 DO NOT make last minute plans or commit to something else.

 Set an Intention – An intention is not a goal.
-To set an intention contemplate what you need – to be mindful, discover peace or reconnect to yourself.
+To set an intention contemplate what you need – peace, forgiveness, joy.

 Prepare Your Space – Tidy and clean the area of your home before your mini-retreat.
 You don’t want to be tempted to do chores during your retreat time.

 Make Plans for Meals – Have something already on hand (prepare it yourself or pick up something).
 If you enjoy cooking, let that be part of your retreat.
 Gather all of the ingredients so you don’t have to make a last minute run to the store (nothing kills a sense of calm like a busy grocery store!).
-Put on some music, pour a glass of wine and enjoy cooking a nutritious and delicious meal just for you.
+Put on music, pour a glass of wine or iced tea and find joy cooking a nutritious and delicious meal just for you.

 Set the Mood – During the day, open the curtains and enjoy the sunshine.
 In the evening, use candles or a lamp to create a cozy feeling.
 Buy flowers from the grocery store or bring greenery inside.
-If you enjoy a scented environment, use essential oils, choosing oils for a calming effect or oils for an invigorating effect, depending on your intention.
+If you enjoy a scented environment, use essential oils or a candle, choosing scents for a calming or invigorating effect, depending on your intention.
 Put on soothing or uplifting music for your mood.

 Ideas